Energy landscapes of combinatorial optimization in Ising machines: Background

 Early efforts to visualize energy/fitness landscapes arose in the context of theoretical chemistry and biology \cite{becker1997, wales1998, doye1999}.
 Authors of these works introduced the concept of disconnectivity graphs (DG) implementing a map of exponentially large potential energy configuration spaces to a two-dimensional tree.
 Fig.~\ref{fig:DG} sketches the idea behind such mapping: every leaf corresponds to a local minimum, while the branches represent the magnitude of energy barriers and connectivity (lowest barrier separation) of local minima with respect to each other.

 In principle, arbitrary energy landscapes can be defined by a triplet \cite{reidys2002}: $X$ being a set of configurations, neighbourhood $\mathcal{N}(x)$ of every state $x$ in $X$, and energy/fitness function $f(X) \in \mathbb{R}$.
-A local move of a solver can then be defined as a change of state from $x$ to a state in $\mathcal{N}(x)$ based on a certain search algorithm, e.g. choosing a random neighbour or the one with largest energy change.
+We say that a solver explores the energy landscape if a local search move from any given configuration $x$ chooses a state in $\mathcal{N}(x)$.
+For instance, one may choose a random neighbour (random walk) or the one with the largest energy decrease (steepest descent).

 Special attention, however, should be given to the \textit{degeneracy} of such landscapes: many configurations form neighbourhoods which can be traversed by a local rule at no energy cost.
 Furthermore, the concept of a local minimum becomes ambiguous and \textit{non-local} in degenerate landscapes \cite{flamm2002, hallam2005}.
 As Figs.~\ref{fig:shoulder} and \ref{fig:plateau} demonstrate, it is impossible to know if a descending energy path exists from the leftmost stable state $\mathbf{x}_b$ unless exploration finding the rightmost state $\mathbf{x}_d$ is performed.
 In this work we will call a stable ``plateau'' of Fig.~\ref{fig:shoulder} \textit{a saddle cluster}, while the plateau in Fig.~\ref{fig:plateau} will be called \textit{a local/global minimum cluster}.
 The terminology of saddles/local minima of this work is chosen to resemble similar terms from continuous optimization.
 There, multiple works highlight profound difficulties of navigating high-dimensional landscapes arising from both types of critical points~\cite{dauphin2014, lee2019}.